micheltokic/marioai/README.md

 ### MacOS additional steps

-to be able to control Mario when running `python play.py` on MacOS, additional permissions must be granted.
-This can be done via System Preferences ('Systemeinstellungen') -> Security & Privacy ('Sicherheit') -> Tab 'Privacy' ('Datenschutz').
+to be able to control Mario when running `play.py` on MacOS, additional permissions must be granted.
+This can be done via System Preferences -> Security & Privacy -> Tab 'Privacy'.
-In the categories 'Accessibility' ('Bedienungshilfen') and 'Input-Monitoring', open the lock to allow editing and add your respective IDE (e.g. Visual Studio Code or terminal) to the list.
+In the categories 'Accessibility' and 'Input-Monitoring', open the lock to allow editing and add your respective IDE (e.g. Visual Studio Code or Terminal) to the list.
 Then, run the program with administrator permissions: `sudo python play.py`.

 # API